message/iata/AR.md

 4. Passengers must have health insurance to cover COVID-19 expenses.
 - This does not apply to nationals and residents of Argentina.
 5. passengers are subject to a COVID-19 antigen test upon arrival at their own expense.
-6. Until 19 September 2021, passengers are subject to quarantine for 7 days.
+6. Until 1 October 2021, passengers are subject to quarantine for 7 days.
-7. From 20 September 2021, passengers could be subject to quarantine for 7 days.
+7. Effective 2 October 2021, passengers could be subject to quarantine for 7 days.